interledger-deprecated/ilp-kit/docs/Routing.md

  Charlie   Charlie    Alice      Bob           5        10       // 3 hop C -> B ( 5< >15) A (15< > 5) C

 Now to buy the book from Bob, Alice will have to top up her trustline first, using a circular payment via Charlie and Bob to herself.
-She creates a conditional proposal to Charlie, listing landmarks 'Alice:B' (the end-point she wants to top up), and 'Bob' (the landmark Charlie is more likely to know).
+She creates a conditional proposal to Charlie, listing landmarks 'Alice:Bob' (the end-point she wants to top up), and 'Bob' (the landmark Charlie is more likely to know).
 She sets the amount to `liquidity_needed - liquidity_available = 10 - (10-5) = 5 UCR`.
 In her routing table, she looks up landmark Alice, approach Bob, and sees that contact Charlie can route up to 10 UCR to there.
 But mind that she herself can only get 5 UCR to Charlie on the circular payment's first hop, so that limit is applied on-the-fly.
 After the top-up, she owes Charlie 5 UCR, and owes Bob zero, a situation that allows her to buy the book from Bob.